Silicon Valley Community Foundation

 How does Silicon Valley Community Foundation spend its money?

 Silicon Valley Community Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Silicon Valley Community Foundation tax-deductible?